 - 1. Students must have completed an associate degree program with an allied health concentration prior to admission. - 2.
 For those allied health professions requiring licensure/ certification, applicants should submit their license/ certification number on the application form. - 3.
 Students are required by state law to submit the Wilmington University Health History Form, which includes a record of immunization. - 4.
 The College of Health Professions requires a minimum grade of "C-" for all allied health core courses. - 5.
-Students are required to submit appropriate documentation for clinical courses.

-6. All College of Health Professions students are required to complete a background check and drug screen through our approved provider, Verified Credentials.
-Details are available at all sites and through the program coordinator.
+Students are required to submit appropriate documentation for clinical courses. - All College of Health Professions students are required to complete a background check and drug screen through our approved provider, Verified Credentials.
+Details are available online on the College of Health Professions ALH Students Blackboard site under course documents and through the Program Chair.